 When events take place with widespread impact, the customer requires instant communication with their users.
 The customer can write a knowledge article that addresses the emergency.
 Then, with the automatic synchronization of knowledge in place, the managed service provider has instant access, giving the service desk accurate information as agents support users.

-3. Delivering Additional Services
+3. MSPs Can Deliver Additional Services

 When managed service providers deploy smart, strategic integrations, they can solve problems and open up opportunities.
 Consider a managed service provider that acts as the IT service desk for customers and the customers’ users.